 During an interview, you want to understand if a candidate is a good fit.
 Of course, you also need to know if her skills are up to date and match what you’re looking for.

 If you want to hire a hairdresser, you want to make sure that she knows how to do a perm.
 You put her on a trial.
-If you want to hire a pilot, you need to know she can handle the stress of the job, and also knows her way around a 747 cockpit.
+If you want to hire a pilot, you need to know he can handle the stress of the job, and also knows his way around the cockpit.
 If you want to hire a chef, you want to know she can cook.
-You don’t send any of these candidates at home with an exercise, because that doesn't give you an idea of their skills.
+You don’t send any of these candidates at home with an exercise, because that doesn’t give you an idea of their skills.

 The best way to interview a designer is to run a simulation.
 Have her over for 90 minutes.
 Bring in a PM, an engineer, a strategist, and another designer.
 Present a real-life challenge and ask the candidate to lead the efforts.
 Then watch what happens.